venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/kafka.md

 Source: https://stackoverflow.com/questions/54013250/how-kafka-nodes-and-zookeeper-will-communicate-with-each-other

+#### What is Difference between broker-list and bootstrap servers?

+--broker-list as it is now deprecated.

+Now for both producer and consumer we have to use --bootstrap-server

+#### Will Consumers connect to Zookeeper?

+From v0.9 onwards, consumer has no zookeeper dependency and does not connect to zookeeper at all.

+Consumer connects to a Kafka broker directly.
+Consumer offsets are stored in specific topic named __consumer_offsets.

 ### Kafka NO Longer Requires ZooKeeper (In future)

 Until now, Apache ZooKeeper was used by Kafka as a metadata store.
 Metadata for partitions and brokers were stored to the ZooKeeper quorum that was also responsible for Kafka Controller election.